 - A small padlock (there are safe boxes for your valuables in each tambo)

-Malaria – Unfortunately there is malaria in the surrounding jungle areas but we have taken measures to ensure that there are very few mosquitoes in an acre-wide area of DreamGlade and all of the buildings are screened in to protect you from the jungle insects.
-The chances of contracting malaria during your stay are pretty minimal especially as the disease-carrying ones bite predominantly during the night and you definitely will not be going for jungle walks after the sun has gone down.
-If you choose to take some form of prophylactic malaria treatment, that is, of course, YOUR choice but we recommend against it as it could interfere with your work with the medicinal plants (in our experience the anti-malarial drugs often induce worse symptoms than the disease itself).
+Malaria – We are very lucky and do not have many mosquitos out at the center (slightly more during the rainy season, January to May) and we have never had a single case of malaria, either with guests or staff in over 9 years of being in operation.
+DreamGlade and all of the buildings are screened in to protect you from the jungle insects.
+The chances of contracting malaria during your stay are extremely minimal especially as the disease-carrying ones bite predominantly during the night and you definitely will not be going for jungle walks after the sun has gone down.
+If you choose to take some form of prophylactic malaria treatment, that is, of course, your choice but we strongly recommend against it as it could definitely interfere with your work with the medicinal plants (in our experience the anti-malarial drugs often induce worse symptoms than the disease itself as the local strain is really not too severe or life-threatening).

 Vaccinations – Although you will undoubtedly be advised to take several vaccinations before visiting the Amazonian region you will probably be better off not taking any of them.
-There has not been a single case of ‘Yellow fever’ in the Iquitos region for over 15 years and you are not obliged to be vaccinated against it before visiting the area (despite what most Western doctors will tell you).
+There has not been a single case of “Yellow fever” in the Iquitos region for over 20 years and you are not obliged to be vaccinated against it before visiting the area (despite what most Western doctors will tell you).

 Diarrhoea – Contracting some kind of stomach bug is not uncommon for people visiting Peru, especially if you are coming from more ‘sanitised’ Western countries.
 Usually it will pass within a few days and the most important thing is to drink plenty of fluids and get some rest until it passes.
 Anti-Diarrhoea drugs are not really recommended as they can interfere with the body’s natural healing response but, of course, are sometimes necessary whilst traveling for long periods.